GabrielAxel/gov3-website/README.md

 $ npm run start
 ```

-This command serve the `dist` directory and can be served using any static contents hosting service.
+This command serve the static content `dist` directory with a nodejs express server.